Enter your email address below and subscribe to our newsletter

 6. Disable Autocomplete Settings

-Chrome tries to make your browsing easier by remembering everything you type.
-If you want to keep that information private, you can turn this feature off.
+Chrome tries to make your browsing easier by guessing what you’re about to type and remembering things like passwords, addresses, and credit cards.
+If you’d rather keep that information to yourself, you can turn these features down or off.

 7. Install Privacy Extensions

 There are special tools called extensions that help protect your privacy while browsing.
-They can block annoying ads and stop websites from tracking you.
+They can block annoying ads and stop websites from following you around the internet.

 8. Use Incognito Mode (With Caution)